pl453s/linux-mint-gnome/README.md

 ## Remaining work

 - Improve 'script_install_?.sh' to works in any case
-- Create distr updater (from GitHub releases)
+- Create distribution updater (from GitHub releases)
 - PUBLISH A NEW RELEASE
 - Begin Gnome Customization
 - Develop Gnome Customization